advance100/doc_webpack/motivation.md

 # Why only JavaScript?

 Why should a module system only help the developer with JavaScript?
-There are many other static resources that need to the handled:
+There are many other static resources that need to be handled:

 * stylesheets
 * images